New Orleans Personal Injury Lawyer

 Accidents unique to New Orleans may include injuries on parade routes during Mardi Gras season; injuries involving excessive alcohol consumption in public areas, accidents on the causeway, and accidents involving boats or bodies of water.

 If someone else’s negligence caused your accident, you may have grounds for a lawsuit.
-A personal injury lawyer in New Orleans can properly assess your case.
+A New Orleans personal injury lawyer in an properly assess your case.

 Types of Injuries Caused by New Orleans Accidents